qiaoen17/tp/docs/UserGuide.md

 <h3><strong>General</strong></h3>

 <strong>Q: How do I transfer my data to another Computer?</strong><br>
-<strong>A</strong>: Install the app in the other computer and overwrite the empty data file it creates with the file
+<strong>A</strong>: Install the app on the other computer and overwrite the empty data file it creates with the file
 that contains the data of your previous SETA home folder.

    <br>